remifan/commplax/docs/notebooks/overview.md

 ## What does the workflow of commplax look like
 ```{thebe-button} Click Here First to Activate Interaction!
 ```
-Then click "run" button of each codeblock shown below in order to try out this tiny example
+After it turns ready, click "run" button of each codeblock shown below in order to try out this tiny example

 ### Install commplax and example dataAPI